Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 #### Keywords
 #### Questions
 1. Why are we attracted to certain people, and what progression do social relationships follow?
-2. What factors underlie aggression and prosocial behavior?
+2. What factors underlie aggression and prosocial behavior?
 3. What are the factors that initially attract two people to each other ?`658`
 4. Why do we tend to like those who are similar to us ?`659`
 5. Difference between liking and loving ?